-The ban had immediate implications on Russia’s traditional wheat trading partners in North Africa, forcing them to source alternative supplies.
-A predominant loser was Egypt and the ban was in part responsible for inducing social unrest within the country.
+The ban had immediate implications on Russia’s traditional wheat-trading partners in North Africa, forcing them to source alternative supplies.
+A predominant loser was Egypt, and the ban was in part responsible for inducing social unrest within the country.
 Egypt was hard hit by the wheat crisis, as the country is only 60% self-sufficient in this cereal grain, relying heavily on Russian supply for around 50% of its wheat imports.
 Prior to the crisis, Egypt was purchasing wheat at 183 USD per tonne from Russia.
-After the export ban, the General Authority for Supply Commodities (GASC) needed to pay around 280 USD per tonne to France and the U.S. on the global market.
-The former trade minister, Rachid Mohamed Rachid, estimated that the ban on Russian wheat imports cost Egypt an extra 696.8 million USD in 2010 (Oxford Business Group, 2011).
+After the export ban, the General Authority for Supply Commodities (GASC) needed to pay around 280 USD per tonne to France and the United States on the global market.
+Former trade minister, Rachid Mohamed Rachid, estimated that the ban on Russian wheat imports cost Egypt an extra 696.8 million USD in 2010 (Oxford Business Group, 2011).

 In terms of longer-term impacts, the grain export ban has arguably created a climate where price spikes and uncertainty are far more likely in the future.
 Indeed, if grain importers sense small interruptions in supply to be met with protectionism by the exporters, they will most probably increase demand when facing supplier issues.
 In turn, this exacerbates the problem.

 Resources and Materials

-- Oxford Business Group., 2011.
+- Oxford Business Group (2011).
 The Report: Egypt 2011.

-- Welton, G., 2011.
+- Welton, G. (2011).
 The Impact of Russia’s 2010 Grain Export Ban.
 Oxfam Research Reports.
 Oxford: Oxfam GB.